brianary/scripts/README.md

 PowerShell Scripts
 ------------------
 - **Add-Xml.ps1**: Insert XML into an XML document relative to a node found by Select-Xml.
-- **Connect-Database.ps1**: Creates a SqlConnection from a connection string name, server name, or connection string, and opens it.
 - **ConvertFrom-EscapedXml.ps1**: Parse escaped XML into XML and serialize it.
 - **ConvertFrom-XmlElement.ps1**: Converts named nodes of an element to properties of a PSObject, recursively.
 - **Copy-SchTasks.ps1**: Copy scheduled jobs from another computer to this one, using a GUI list to choose jobs.
-- **Disconnect-Database.ps1**: Disposes a database connection, such as opened by Connect-Database.
 - **Export-DatabaseObjectScript.ps1**: Exports MS SQL script for an object from the given server.
 - **Export-DatabaseScripts.ps1**: Exports MS SQL database objects from the given server and database as files, into a consistent folder structure.
 - **Export-Readme.ps1**: Generate README.md file for the scripts repo.